partheus/partheus.github.io/src/entries/2022/github-pages.md

 3. ???
 4. Profit

-And now, this website exists on GitHub's own servers.
+As of March 20, this website exists on GitHub's own servers.